 But none has the cult status of the Avoca Beachside Markets, which has been drawing big crowds to the coastal hamlet of Avoca for ten years.

-From 9am to 2pm on the fourth Sunday of the month, locals and visitors flock to Avoca where more than 100 stalls pop up on the grass of Heazlett Park.
+From 9am to 2pm on the fourth Sunday of the month, more than 120 stalls pop up on the grass of Heazlett Park.